“It Costs Too Much” Top Things People Stopped Buying Due To Rampant Inflation

 Photo Credit: Rawpixel.com via Shutterstock.com.

 When you can barely afford to eat, you cut out on non-essential food like dining at restaurants.
-Some folks who can afford restaurants even opt out because the price is too high for what you get.
+People who can afford restaurants even opt out because the price is too high for what you get.

 Why spend $100 for subpar food when you can make something that tastes better at home for half the cost?